 I really want to work with you.
 What should I read?

 For an introduction to my area, listen to my 100-second talk about randomness on the Academic Minute, or read my two essays for a general audience.
 At the undergraduate level, read about computational complexity, say from Mike Sipser's book (or take my course); algorithms, say from Kleinberg-Tardos (or take my class); probability and randomized algorithms, say from Mitzenmacher-Upfal (or take my course); and supporting math classes, including probability, linear algebra, algebra, and number theory.At the graduate level, Avi Wigderson's book gives an excellent overview of theoretical computer science, and you can see what excites you.
-For readers interested in my area, I recommend reading about pseudorandomness, say from Salil Vadhan's monograph or my lecture notes, or watch my tutorial on Extractors and Expanders, or read more about expanders from the Hoory-Linial-Wigderson survey or more about randomness extractors from Shaltiel's survey or my survey talk, or take my class; computational complexity, say from Arora-Barak, or take my course; coding theory, say from Guruswami-Rudra-Sudan, or take my class; combinatorics and the probabilistic method, say from Alon-Spencer, Jukna, or van Lint-Wilson, or take my course; randomized algorithms, say from Motwani-Raghavan, or take my class; and analysis of Boolean functions, say from O'Donnell's book; and probability, say Roman Vershynin's High Dimensional Probability.
+For readers interested in my area, I recommend reading about pseudorandomness, say from Salil Vadhan's monograph or my lecture notes, or watch my tutorial on Extractors and Expanders, or read more about expanders from the Hoory-Linial-Wigderson survey or more about randomness extractors from Shaltiel's survey or my survey talk, or take one of my classes; computational complexity, say from Arora-Barak, or take my course; coding theory, say from Guruswami-Rudra-Sudan, or take my class; combinatorics and the probabilistic method, say from Alon-Spencer, Jukna, or van Lint-Wilson, or take my course; randomized algorithms, say from Motwani-Raghavan, or take my class; analysis of Boolean functions, say from O'Donnell's book; and probability, say Roman Vershynin's High Dimensional Probability.
 From among these choices, read what excites you the most.